james-a-rob/fullstack-js-kickstarter/README.md

 ### Features

-A modern client/server interface using GraphQL
+- A modern client/server interface using GraphQL
-Testing at every layer
+- Testing at every layer
-Use the database technology you want
+- Use the database technology you want
-Easy deployment
+- Easy deployment

 ### Tech

-Graphql API
+- Graphql API
-Database ORM
+- Database ORM
-React JS
+- React JS
-Apollo
+- Apollo
-Tailwind CSS
+- Tailwind CSS
-Cypress
+- Cypress
-PassportJS
+- PassportJS
-Google analytics
+- Google analytics
-Stripe
+- Stripe

+### Dependancies

+Just Node.js installed

+### Usage

+Fork this repo and `npm install` at the root